 You can help restore the water repellent treatment after washing by line-drying your jacket, then chucking it in the dryer using a warm (not hot) cycle.
 This 'recharges' the treatment so it lasts a bit longer.
 When this trick no longer does its magic you can beef up the original treatment to some extent with a product like Nikwax TX Direct - $39 from Ground Effect.
 A bottle is good for two or three rounds with your jacket.
 The effectiveness of this process depends on the age and condition of your jacket.
 Expect ok results if the fabric is only 'wetting out' in patches (the 'mid-life' crisis).
 If the entire jacket is 'wetting-out' rapidly in light rain then it already has one-foot-in-the-grave and beading is unlikely to improve much from the treatment, the money may be better put towards a new jacket.
 Note that while the fabric's wetting-out impairs performance, particularly breathability, the HydroFoil laminate should still be waterproof.

 Always ensure your HydroFoil garment is completely dry before storing.
 Putting it away damp can destroy both the DWR and the waterproof coating.
+Hanging on a hook or coat hanger is best.
 Take care of your gear and it will take care of you.